marcopeix/TimeSeriesForecastingUsingFoundationModels/README.md

-# Time Series Forecasting with Foundation Models
+# Time Series Forecasting Using Foundation Models
-Official repository for the book Time Series Forecasting with Foundation Models
+Official repository for the book Time Series Forecasting Using Foundation Models

 ## Steps to run the code